Psalm 1 – The Way of the Righteous and the Way of the Ungodly

 e.
 Nor sits in the seat of the scornful: The scornful love to sit and criticize the people of God and the things of God.
 The righteous man will not sit in that seat!

 i.
 When others are putting down Christians, it is easy to sit with them and criticize them.
-It is easy because there are many things to criticize among Christians.
+It is easy because there are many things to criticize about Christians.
 But it is wrong, because we are then sitting in the seat of the scornful.

 ii.
 Instead, we should be proud to follow Jesus Christ.
-“Be out-and-out for him; unfurl your colours, never hide them, but nail them to the mast, and say to all who ridicule the saints, ‘If you have any ill words for the followers of Christ, pour them out upon me… but know this – ye shall hear it whether you like it or not, – ‘I love Christ.'”
+“Be out-and-out for him; unfurl your colours, never hide them, but nail them to the mast, and say to all who ridicule the saints, ‘If you have any ill words for the followers of Christ, pour them out upon me…but know this – ye shall hear it whether you like it or not – ‘I love Christ.’”
 (Spurgeon)